wvlet/airframe/airframe/README.md

 ## Session

-To create instances, you need to create a `Session` from you Design:
+To create instances, you need to create a `Session` from your Design:

 ```scala
 val session = design.newSession